 Motion graphics are among the most basic video editing techniques used by brands globally.
 It involves adding animated elements like shapes, texts, and logos to a video.
 This makes complex ideas easier to understand and adds an engaging layer to the content.

 Motion graphics can convert a bland explainer video into an interesting visual story.
 For instance, it can animate an app’s features, demonstrate how it works, and highlight key benefits with eye-catching visuals.
-Naturally, viewers grasp the information quickly and find such videos more engaging.
+Naturally, viewers grasp information quickly in animated explainers since they hold attention well.

 Burger King did a pretty good job employing this video editing technique.